minolirm/Employee-Remuneration-Analysis/README.md

 ## Data Cleaning & Preparation

-Cleaning decisions:
+Cleaning was performed entirely in SQL.
+**Key actions:**
-- Replaced null expense values with 0
+- Replaced null expense values with `0`
 - Trimmed and standardized text fields
-- Consolidated department naming variations
+- Consolidated inconsistent department names
-- Standardized job titles and corrected inconsistencies
+- Standardized job titles and corrected numbering inconsistencies
+-
+This ensured accurate aggregation and consistent reporting.

 All cleaning logic is documented in the `sql/data_cleaning.sql` script.